 As one of the senior colleges of the City University of New York, York College participates in centralized application procedures for freshmen, transfer and international students.
-The CUNY application form can be accessed online at www.cuny.edu.
+The application form can be accessed on the CUNY website.

 Students who have not attended a college, university, or postsecondary institution, are considered freshmen.
 Freshman applications must be accompanied by the appropriate application fee and official copies of any documents (for example, high school transcripts; G.E.D., S.A.T., and/or T.O.E.F.L. scores) that are required to support the student's eligibility for admission.
 Please note that recent high school graduates (within one year of graduation) are still required to show proof of SAT scores.

 Admission is based on a variety of factors, and each applicant is considered individually.
 Freshmen are strongly encouraged to take a college preparatory program in high school that includes courses in English, Mathematics, Laboratory Science, Social Science, Foreign Language and Fine Arts.

 All students are subject to City University of New York testing requirements.
 For details, see the Testing Center website.

 An applicant who fails to meet all of the above criteria may still be considered for admission if she or he shows evidence of strong academic preparation, such as exceeding the minimum requirements in college preparatory classes, or strong performance on other assessments of academic skills, such as Regents examinations.
 More flexible admission is available through the SEEK Program.
 For information on SEEK requirements consult this bulletin (under SEEK section) or contact 718-262-2300.